gft-academy-pl/gcp-data-analysis-with-bigquery/03-data-studio.md

 ![FinalChart](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/DataStudio_chart_final.png?raw=true)

-### Chart 1 - Cumulated number of transaction and trades value per year
+### Chart 1 - Cumulated trades value and number of transactions - Top 10 clients

 1. Select **Bar chart** from **Insert** menu.
 Position the crosshairs on the upper half of the page where you want the chart to start, then draw the chart.
 In the **DATA** properties pane on the right, click on the field for each setting and change to the following:
 	* Data Source: _transactions_by_client_